rextechs/AzureIoTBootcamp/Day1-HOL2.md

     ![VSCode-IoTEdge3](images/IoTEnt-Lab/VSCode-IoTEdgeDevice3.png)

-In the output screen, you see the result of the command.
+In the **OUTPUT** screen, you see the result of the command.
 The device info is printed, which includes the **deviceId** that you provided and the **Device Connection String** that you can use to connect your physical device to your IoT hub.

 ## Step 3 : Retrieve the device connection string